 Natural substances can also have medicinal effects.
 A small clinical trial showed a statistically significant improvement in atopic dermatitis (eczema) lesions after application of Manuka honey applied overnight after 1 week without any adverse effects.

 Apply sunscreen daily or use a facial moisturizer containing SPF of 30 or higher.
-This will help avoid UVA and UVB rays, which cause damage to skin cells, resulting in uneven skin pigmentation and other premature signs of aging.
+This will help you avoid UVA and UVB rays, which cause damage to skin cells, resulting in uneven skin pigmentation and other premature signs of aging.

-Natural sunscreens contain effective ingredients such as zinc oxide or titanium oxides.
+Natural sunscreens contain ingredients such as zinc oxide or titanium oxides.
 Many products have great additional ingredients to further nourish and protect.

-Unfortunately, many products, even those that advertise as being “natural”, also contain chemicals that can be toxic and may disrupt hormones.
-Some of the ingredients to avoid in personal products include parabens, phthalates, formaldehyde, petroleum, triclosan and oxybenzone.
+Unfortunately, many products, even those that advertise as being “natural," also contain chemicals that can be toxic and may disrupt hormones.
+Some of the ingredients to avoid in personal products include parabens, phthalates, formaldehyde, petroleum, triclosan, and oxybenzone.

-Dry gentle skin brushing prior to a brief infra-red sauna session can help to exfoliate the skin.
-Dry brushing will help remove dead skin cells, allowing fresh cells to come to the surface.
+Gently dry brushing will help remove dead skin cells, allowing fresh cells to come to the surface.
 Follow with a warm shower to wash away any toxins.

-Collagen is an important building block for elasticity, and can help to reduce the appearance of fine lines and wrinkles.
-While it could be useful to take collagen externally, consuming collagen internally can have even greater health benefits.
+Collagen is an important building-block for elasticity, and can help to reduce the appearance of fine lines and wrinkles.
+Since the body’s natural collagen production declines with age and lifestyle factors such as stress and poor gut health , this can affect the body’s ability to produce adequate amounts of collagen.While it could be useful to take collagen externally, consuming collagen can have even greater health benefits.

-Our hormones have tremendous effects on skin health.
+Our hormones have tremendous impacts on skin health.
 Factors influencing hormones include mindfulness, gratitude, quality sleep , nutrition and exercise.
 Each of these can have positive effects on skin and overall health.
 However, emotional stress, alcohol, smoking, excessive sunlight and inadequate or poor quality sleep can all contribute to hormone and skin problems.

 If you suspect a hormonal imbalance, it’s best to work with a functional doctor to help you treat the underlying cause(s), create balance, and help you improve your symptoms.